 If you want to convey yourself as modern or professional, a strong business card design can support you in doing so.
 We would classify this business card as “sleek and professional” for a few reasons.
 First, the muted, darker color of the card communicates something a little more serious.
 Second, there’s not a lot going on on this card, which gives us the idea that Miles Issac is the type of person who knows exactly how much to say at exactly the right time.

-For a professional approach, craft a design that is clean, bold, and understated.
-You can up the impressive factor by printing on nice paper, such as cardstock or a matte finish, to show off your taste in that regard.
+Craft a design that is clean, bold, and understated.
+You can up the impressive factor by printing on nice paper, such as cardstock.

 If it’s on brand for you to create something with a more original approach, then do it!
-Don’t be afraid to make bold decisions, as your business card should be something that people remember.
+Don’t be afraid to make bold decisions.
 This example has many different elements at play that resonate with being a professional ballet dancer.
 The color pink, the photograph, and the artistic cursive font choice.
-Not to mention, the logo in the center is eye-catching and memorable!
-Have fun layering in graphics with text and photos to result in a final product that is truly one-of-a-kind!
+The logo in the center is also eye-catching and memorable.

-Full-page imagery is captivating, even when printed at the size of a business card.
-If you’d like to use a photo as a focal point for your card (which could be a great choice for photographers, artists, architects, etc.) then consider how the image fits on the page.
+Full-page imagery is captivating, even on a business card.
+If you’d like to use a photo as a focal point for your card, consider how the image fits on the page.
 Are you able to make out the important details of the photo?
 Does the photo make it hard to read any of the other text or details on the page?
-Is it a photo that helps represent who I am?
-And remember, business cards are two-sided, so you can always include a photo in full-bleed on the backside!
+Business cards are two-sided, so you can always include a photo in full-bleed on the backside.

-Photo collages are a fun, dynamic design that allows you to share lots of imagery while working with a small amount of space on a business card!
-Collages can feature photos in some squares, text in others, and even icons in some as well!
+Photo collages are a fun, dynamic design that allows you to share lots of imagery while working with a small amount of space.
+Collages can feature photos in some squares and text in others.
 Play with how you arrange your content across your collage.
 This particular example feels nice and cohesive as the images are all a similar style with similar warm, bright lighting.
-And, the text box even reflects that with the yellow and brown hues.
-Keep in mind that since a business card is small, you might have to crop your images down in your design so use photos that can be flexible and still portray the subject matter even when cropped.
+The text box reflects that with the yellow and brown hues.
+Since a business card is small, you might have to crop your images so use photos that still portray the subject matter even when cropped.

-If you have photographic content of the work that you do, or maybe you’re the photographer, feature a photo on your business card.
-Compared to the previous example, here’s a way to showcase a photo without making it fullscreen.
-Note the evenly spaced framing around the top, bottom, and side edges of the photo, and how the squiggly icon designs tie all the elements together.
+Feature a photo on your business card.
+Compared to the previous example, here’s a way to showcase a photo without making it full screen.
+Note the evenly spaced framing around the top, bottom, and side edges of the photo and how the squiggly icon designs tie all the elements together.
 Play with layout and framing options to find the style that works for your aesthetic.

-If you want to really make sure your recipient doesn’t forget who you are, why not share an image of yourself on your card?
-Insert a photo or maybe, in this case, a sketch of who you are in a tasteful way on your business card.
-Choose an appropriate photo and an appropriate placement and size, as well.
-This design is working well and the sketch matches the same dark teal blue color seen elsewhere on the card.
+If you want to really make sure your recipient doesn’t forget who you are, share an image of yourself on your card.
+Insert a photo or a sketch of who you are on your business card.
+Choose an appropriate photo and an appropriate placement and size.
+This design works well and the sketch matches the same dark teal blue color seen elsewhere on the card.
 Attempt this approach by drawing out your sketch in any Adobe program and uploading your art right into your Spark workspace from Creative Cloud.

 Icons are a versatile design tool for business cards.
-You can use icons for social media or contact icons, such as the Facebook logo or a phone icon next to your telephone number.
+You can use icons for social media, or contact icons such as the Facebook logo, or a phone icon next to your telephone number.
 You can also scale icons up to fill your business card, making them into patterns or a prominent focal point.
-This ice cream business card has a modern, minimalist touch to it by opting for an ice cream cone icon, which makes the reader think they have a modern approach to making ice cream – and now we’re interested!
+This ice cream business card has a modern, minimalist touch to it by opting for an ice cream cone icon.
 Use icons to convey emotions, actions, or symbols that are relevant to your brand or business.

 Lenny’s Landscape landed on a very exciting design by overlaying graphics on photograph image.
 The graphic design style is flat, meaning there aren’t shading or lines to create depth, but the overall card design feels dimensional with help from the background photo.
-Not to mention, the card certainly communicates a feeling that is fresh and lush, which is likely what the reader wants out of their own garden, prompting an eventual booking with Lenny’s Landscape.
+The card communicates a feeling that is fresh and lush.
 Use your logo or branded icons in combination with photographs for a fun visual experience.

-Font choices can communicate a lot in design, even if you don’t realize it at first glance.
-Here, the world “Hello” makes a statement by being front and center in a unique font.
-It feels like a warm personal “Hello!” because of both by the size and the handwritten font.
+Font choices can communicate a lot in design.
+Here, the word “Hello” makes a statement by being front and center in a unique font.
+It feels like a warm personal “Hello” by the size and the handwritten font.
 What types of fonts complement your brand?
 What types of fonts do you see used frequently in your industry?
-Does it help you to match them, or choose something out of the box?
-How can you use your type to create something eye-catching, like in this example?
 You can use negative space as seen here, but also color, size, and placement.

-It’s your business card, after all, why hold back from making the biggest impression you can!
-Stretching out the name on this business card command’s the reader’s attention and makes it near impossible to forget Emily herself.
-Additionally, the handwritten cursive font choice creates beautiful curves and lines that make the name appear almost like a design itself.
+Stretching out the name on this business card commands the reader’s attention and makes it near impossible to forget Emily herself.
+The handwritten cursive font choice creates beautiful curves and lines that make the name appear almost like a design itself.
 Find a font that resonates with you or your brand, then fill up the space with your name.

-These days, you can really make your own rules and be as expressive as you’d like with your business card.
 Play with a combination of both horizontal and vertical layout, like in this example.
 Test out putting content in non-traditional places, like sideways, at an angle, in the corner, or overlapping with another element.
-Try out boundary-pushing ideas, all the while keeping your business card details easy-to-read for your recipients.

-Vertical cards are a popular option when it comes to crafting business cards.
-If you feel like going for a less traditional approach, try out a vertical design!
-Going vertical can work well if you have a lot of information to share, or maybe a vertically formatted artwork you’d like to feature on your card.
+Vertical cards are a popular option.
+If you feel like going for a less traditional approach, try out a vertical design.
+Going vertical can work well if you have a lot of information to share.

-You don’t need a ton of variables to get someone’s attention; sometimes choosing just one element to work with, and doing it well, is the best choice of action!
+You don’t need a ton of variables to get someone’s attention.
+Sometimes choosing just one element to work with is the best choice.
 The golden color theme seen throughout this design is uplifting and intriguing.
-See if you can commit to one color (or two, if you count the white background) and see just how many opportunities there are to make something great with what may seem like a limited option.
+See if you can commit to one color and see just how many opportunities there are to make something great with what may seem like a limited option.
 You can always get creative with your paper choices when you go to print your card to add another artistic element to the mix.

 The mix of colors seen here is almost unexpected – a soft pastel pink mixed with a deep, woodsy evergreen.
-And yet, they work together along with the rest of the design to make something cohesive.
-Like a yin yang, elements reflect the color on the opposite side, resulting in a synergistic design that could work with almost any color pairing!
-See how sticking to two tones, or making unique color combinations, can leave you with a card that stands out among the rest.
+Yet they work together along with the rest of the design to make something cohesive.
+Like yin and yang, elements reflect the color on the opposite side, resulting in a synergistic design that could work with almost any color pairing.
+See how sticking to two tones, or making unique color combinations, can leave you with a card that stands out.

 There are lots of ways to personalize the templates.
 Change up the copy and font.
 Sub out the imagery with your own snapshots or short video clips.
-Or browse from thousands of free images right in Spark.
-Spend as little or as much time as you want making the graphic your own.
-With a premium plan, you can even auto-apply your brand logo, colors, and fonts so you’re always #onbrand.
+Browse from thousands of free images right in Spark.
+With a premium plan, you can even auto-apply your brand logo, colors, and fonts.

 It’s easy to add extra flair and personality to your projects with Spark’s exclusive design assets.
-Add animated stickers from GIPHY or apply a text animation for short-form graphic videos in one tap.
-We’ve taken care of all the boring technical stuff, so you can focus on your message and style.
+Add animated stickers from GIPHY or apply a text animation for short-form graphic videos.